 We recognize that God loves all people everywhere and we seek opportunities to serve our neighbors outside of Hickory, North Carolina, and even the United States.
 The people of St. Luke's have spent years building relationships with our neighbors in Nicaragua.
 Our college students and young adults have traveled to Los Angeles to share love to homeless LA residents.
 Our middle school and high school students have helped rebuild flood-ravaged communities in West Virginia.
 You can join us!
 For more information, contact our global missions coordinator, Pastor Bill Garrard.

-For more information about teams, trips, and newsleters, click here.
+For more information about special projects, mission team trips, and newsletters, click here.

 We believe in doing our part to help our neighbors coping with the aftermath of disasters and crises.
-Pastor Joe is leading a team in early 2018 to Florida/Georgia area to assist with rebuilding.
-Pastor Monica is leading a team at St. Luke's that coordinates our church response to emergencies and disaster relief.
+Pastor Monica works with St. Luke's teams that coordinate Disaster Relief and Rebuild efforts throughout the country.
 Contact them for more information and ways you can help.

 Project AGAPE, a ministry to Armenia and to some of our most desperate Christian brothers and sisters, is a collaborative effort of the North Carolina and the Western North Carolina Conferences of The United Methodist Church in a joint effort with the Armenian Apostolic Church.

 - Project Agape's struggles in the midst of the recent war with their neighbor Azerbaijan, click here

 - Everyone Has a Story - A Personal Account of the Work of Project AGAPE